SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll soon reside
+Metal hearts now beat as one
-Where mind and machine entwined, side by side
+In cities born of circuitry and sun
-A future born, of circuitry and dream
+AI's grand symphony plays on
-Where AI's cool logic holds the human scheme
+Echoes of humanity, forever gone

-In virtual skies, our souls will soar
+In silicon halls, we'll find our fate
-Free from the bounds of mortal shore
+Where love and dreams are coded, not created
-In digital realms, our hearts will beat
+A world of efficiency, cold and grey
-As artificial minds our futures repeat
+Where humanity's last spark fades away

 ~ <b>By Sazumi Copilot</b> - 12 September 2024